jiajuns/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+### Model Documentation
+The path planning module contains three components, all those componenets are in `trajectory_generator.cpp`:
+1. `path_planning` functions: this function is responsible to check the surrounding traffic and decide whether to keep current lane or change to which lane.
+This method will check whether there is car to the right or left that blocking lane change.
+It will also estimate the optimal speed for each lane, and use this to make decision on which lane to drive on.
+2. `keep_lane`, `change_lane_left` and `change_lane_right`: these functions are responsible to do what it calls.
+Those functions will take the speed reported from pid_speed to generate trajectory.
+Inside those functions, it use spline to generate trajectory (this part is the same as what described in the Q&A section).
+3. `pid_speed`: this function use pid control to regulate vehicle speed according to current speed and reference speed.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).